GeoscienceAustralia/ptha/R/README.md

 To build rptha, you firstly need to install the R packages that it depends on.
 The usual way to get these is to start R, and do:

-    install.packages(c('sp', 'rgdal', 'rgeos', 'FNN', 'raster', 'minpack.lm', 'geometry', 'geosphere', 'rgl', 'ncdf4', 'testthat', 'devtools'))
+    install.packages(c('sp', 'rgdal', 'rgeos', 'FNN', 'raster', 'minpack.lm', 'geometry', 'geosphere', 'rgl', 'ncdf4', 'testthat', 'devtools', 'roxygen2'))

+This will ask you to choose a mirror to download from.
+Just choose something that is close to your location -- for example in Canberra, Australia, you can first select 'http mirrors' and then select the Canberra-Australia mirror.

-Check the printed text to ensure that the installations all succeeded.
-If they didn't, use google to troubleshoot.
+As the packages install, check the printed text to ensure it worked.
+If any packages failed to install, use google to troubleshoot.
 The packages rely on various non-R libraries already being installed on your system (e.g. gdal, netcdf, geos).
 Experience suggests that the installation is straightforward on a standard ubuntu desktop, but can be tricky on non standard environments (e.g. raijin on